Are Humidifiers Safe For Pets?

 Leave the bathroom door open while you shower

-Open the dishwasher just before the dry cycle and let them air dry
+Open the dishwasher just before the dry cycle and let the dishes air dry

 Boil water in a pot or teakettle when making tea.